fherrera124/dockers/calibre-server/README.md

 $ docker-compose up -d
 ```
 From now on, on each system start, the calibre service will start on daemon mode.
-Now go to `host-ip:PORT`, where `host-ip` is the ip of the machine where the docker is running on and `PORT` the port number you defined in the `.env` file.
-You must issue the default credentials (username: user. password: 1234).
+Now go to `host-ip:PORT`, where `host-ip` is the IP of the machine where the docker is running on, and `PORT` the port number you defined in the `.env` file.
+You must issue the default credentials to access the calibre library (username: user. password: 1234).

 ### Add/modify users